Apply for a Grant

 - Help people help themselves

-- Apply the foundation’s limited resources where they will make a tangible difference in meeting an important community need
+- Make a tangible difference in meeting an important community need